jsvine/intro-to-visidata/_sources/practical/distinctive-birds.rst.txt

 .. raw:: html
 	:file: ../../terminal/output/practical-distinctive-20-limited.output.html

 There you have it!
 The `Yellow Bittern <https://en.wikipedia.org/wiki/Yellow_bittern>`_ accounted for more than 40% of the reported, known-species collisions in "PI" (the `FAA's abbreviation  <https://www.faa.gov/airports/airport_safety/wildlife/resources/media/2005_FAA_Manual_complete.pdf>`_  for "USA-possessed Pacific Islands," such as Guam).
-In Colorado, the Horned Lark has been nearly as collision-dominating, as has the Pacific Golden-Plover in Hawaii, and Mourning Doves in Arizona and Missouri.
+In Colorado, the Horned Lark has been nearly as collision-dominating, as has the Pacific Golden-Plover in Hawaii, and Mourning Doves in Arizona and Mississippi.

 Take it one step further
 --------------------------